-The Collateral Management course is designed to provide a fundamental grounding in the secure and controlled processing of collateral, with a focus on the operations aspects.
-Based on an element-by-element introduction to the various stages of trade and collateral management processing the participants gains knowledge of and the ability to process trades such as Repo and Derivates transactions while managing the required collateral.
+The Collateral Management course is designed to provide a an solid understanding in the secure and controlled processing of collateral, with a focus on the operations aspects.
+Based on an element-by-element walk through of various stages of trade and collateral management processing the participants gains knowledge of and the ability to process trades such as Repo and Derivates transactions while managing the required collateral.

 - Describe collateral & the purpose it serves